This technique relates to the following sections of the guidelines:

 In written documents, emphasis can be created through grammar, syntax, and writing style.
 Emphasis can also be indicated through markup and by setting visual and/or auditory properties in an associated style sheet.
+Once again, we note that visual cues alone cannot ensure that user agents are able to identify content that should be emphasized.

 Example 1.
 A written text that creates emphasis through grammar and writing style.
 "I. Told.
 You.
 Not.
 To.
 Do.
 That," he said through clenched teeth.
 (In this example, the deliberate use of one-word sentence fragments creates an impression that the speaker is very angry, and is pausing to emphasize each word.
 Further visual styling may be unnecessary.)